My brother-in-law is a heroin addict. Unbeknownst to many, he suffered from a 20-year pain pill addiction before falling prey to the black tar.

 Throwing money at addicts and death is far easier than not enabling and choosing life.
 To not enable is the most difficult challenge families face.

 I am guilty of enabling.
-I don’t know how many times I listened to my brother-in-law’s stories, took pity on him and brought him gifts, cooked his meals or was lenient with his rent getting paid.
-I am guilty of not seeing the signs of his slow demise – the dark circles, the thinned out sallow cheeks, graying skin, erratic mood swings and strange behaviors.
+How many times I listened to my brother-in-law’s stories, took pity on him and brought him gifts, cooked his meals, or was lenient with his rent getting paid, I don’t know.
+I am guilty of not seeing the signs of his slow demise – the dark circles, the thinned out sallow cheeks, graying skin, erratic mood swings, and strange behaviors.
 I knew deep inside that something was wrong, but I buried that little voice, rationalizing everything and not wanting to analyze the harsh facts that were staring me in the face.

 It wasn’t until the police brought us the tip of the iceberg that we dug to find the bottom of this massive weight.
 What we found shocked us.
 While we felt profound betrayal, the hardest emotion to ignore was the pain in my heart.
-I kept wondering what I could have done differently, replaying so many moments in my head, seeing how all the missing pieces of his strange behavior puzzle were coming together to form a grizzly image.
+What I could have done differently, replaying so many moments in my head, seeing how all the missing pieces of his strange behavior puzzle were coming together to form a grizzly image.

-I got professional help so I would learn not to enable because I want him to live.
+So I would learn not to enable because I want him to live, I got professional help.
 I want his kind, generous soul and loving spirit to return to us.
-I want to know the brother-in-law that I loved and cherished.
+The brother-in-law I loved and cherished, I want to know again.
 I believe somewhere that person is still in his current shell, but it’s going to take a long road of recovery for him to return home.

 The late nights spent researching detox and rehab, the hours pouring over his insurance, FMLA requirements and looking into dual-diagnosis programs to realize that his underlying depression had never been adequately treated – I’m not here to complain about those missing hours of my life.
 If my brother-in-law returns to us a whole person, every day, hour, minute and second spent trying to give him life is worth it.
 I have no regrets.
 Human life is valuable, and his life means everything to me.